LuisEUM/InstagramScraper/README.md

 - `GET` **http://localhost:4000/api/v1/target/638e2d61299a42fd7035f04e/followers:**

     - **OPTIONS ON THIS ROUTE:**
-        - The first time it will run a script that will return the target ID information you typed in the parameter, and fill in the followersWithFollowers array.
+        - The first time it will run a script that will return the target id information you typed in the parameter, and fill in the followersWithFollowers array.
         - The next time it will automatically check the followers and continue the process where it left off last time.
 (This is done because instagram will probably ban you before you get the full data back).

 ```